erp12/push-redux/content/pages/programs_and_genomes.md

 In the above table, each column represents a "gene" in the genome.

->In Pysh, Genes are represented as tuples.
-Genomes are represented as a list of gene tupels.

 The **instruction** values indicate which instructions (or literals) appear in the genome.
 These *instruction* values also denote if the gene should place an open parentheses in the program.
-When defining a new instruction the number of open parentheses is specifed, and every occurence of that instruction places the specified number of open parentheses.
+When defining a new instruction the number of open parentheses is specified, and every occurrence of that instruction places the specified number of open parentheses.
 Literal values never place open parentheses.

 The **closes** count and **silent** boolean parts of each gene are considered **epigenetic markers**.
 These are explained below.